sayar/RedisMVA/module1_intro_kv_dbs/README.md

 ## Where Key-Value Stores Shine?

-The previous example was using a data model that was relational and shows key-value stores to be more difficult to work with.
-Well all that doesn't matter when your data is by nature key-value pairs, like a cache.
+The previous example was using a data model that was relational and shows key-value stores in not the best light.
+Well, all that doesn't matter when your data is by nature key-value pairs.
 A cache is a component that stores results so that they can be served faster in the future.

-Let's say that you have to perform a long-running computation based of a key, for example: an encryption or a mathematical operation.
-You have calculated this computation once already, you want to keep it for the next time you need it but you don't want to hold on to it for too long.
-This is where a key-value store will shine!
-The simplicity and the lack of overhead from a query system results in a very high performance system
+Let's say that you have to perform a long-running computation based on a key, for example: an encryption or a mathematical operation.
+You have calculated this computation once already; you want to keep it for the next time you need it, but you don't want to hold on to it for too long.
+This situation is where a key-value stores shine!
+The simplicity and the lack of overhead from a query system result in a very high-performance system